 History of The Global Ethic

 The historic document, Towards a Global Ethic (An Initial Declaration), was one of the most significant outcomes of the 1993 Parliament of the World’s Religions.
 More than 200 scholars, religious leaders, and theologians from the world’s religions were consulted during a two-year period.
 During the Parliament itself, the declaration was signed by over a hundred religious and spiritual leaders from all over the world.
-Since then, it has been signed by hundreds more people.
+Since then, it has been signed by hundreds of more people.

 The Global Ethic, as it is more commonly known, clearly states that certain moral commitments are not variously interpreted according to the cultures of each country.
 Fundamental to the religious faiths of all the world’s peoples is the requirement to treat all persons humanely, without exception.
 Also fundamental to the religious faiths is the Golden Rule, as well as a demand for peace and justice.